|

 shipment"

-3: public transport consisting of a fast train or bus that
+2: public transport consisting of a fast train or bus that makes

-makes a limited number of scheduled stops; "he caught the
+only a few scheduled stops; "he caught the express to New

 v 1: give expression to; "She showed her disappointment" [syn: